Gongoliers/Robot2020/README.md

 Team 5112's control panel manipulator is composed of a Victor SPX for spinning the control panel and a pneumatic piston for deploying the spinner.
 An encoder is attached to the spinner motor.
 A color sensor / proximity sensor is used for detecting the color of the control panel.

 ### Power Cell Manipulator
-Team 5112's power cell manipulator is composed of a Victor SPX used for intaking power cells, a Victor SPX for indexing, and two Victor SPXs for the flywheel/scoring the power cells (although these are spliced so the code sees them as one).
+Team 5112's power cell manipulator is composed of a Victor SPX used for intaking power cells, a Victor SPX for indexing, and two Victor SPXs for the flywheel/scoring the power cells.
 A pneumatic piston will be used for deploying the intake harvester.
 An encoder will be on the flywheel.

 ### Vision
 We use a Limelight for target processing, especially for aligning with the power port for shooting.
 As documented above, the control panel subsystem uses a color sensor / proximity sensor.